audreychun/czb-zarr-challenge/README.md

 ```

 > - The `run_inference` subcommand calls `profile_inference(...)` in `inference.py`.
-> - It takes the center Z slice of each 5D batch, resizes to 224×224, normalizes (ImageNet stats), and runs a forward pass on ResNet-18.
+> - It takes the center Z slice of each 5D batch, resizes to 224×224, normalizes (using ImageNet stats), and runs a forward pass on ResNet-18.

 ## Nuclei Segmentation

-To segment nuclei on the DAPI channel and save labels back into the same OME-Zarr store:
+To segment nuclei using the DAPI channel and save labels back into the same OME-Zarr store:

 ```bash
 czb-zarr-challenge segment   data/20241107_infection.zarr   --nuclei-channel nuclei_DAPI   --label-name nuclei_labels